hex-digital/guidelines/github-contributing/README.md

 ### The development branch

 When a site is not yet launched, the development branch should be used instead of a release branch.
-It is easy to check this as the master branch will be behind the production branch, or production will not exist yet.
+It is easy to check this as the main branch will be behind the production branch, or production will not exist yet.

 All issues that will be going into the development branch will have a Fix Version of v1.0.0, so they are easy to identify in JIRA.